Visit our Facebook and Instagram for deals and more info

 Up Beekeeping & Beeswax Candle Making

 Joel Lantz has a long history in education and raising bees in Michigan.
 He currently is the President of the UP Beekeepers club.
-Joel and his wife, Michelle Landis, have been homesteading in Skandia for a decade all along the way, tracking the daily weather all the while.
-Joel will have a unique homemade observation hive for viewing and will discuss bee behavior and the issues they face, such as Collany Collapse Disorder or virula mites.
-While we talk about all the intricacies of raising bee's in the UP, this workshop will also include a demonstrate of how to make beeswax candles and a discussion of other beeswax products.
+Joel and his wife, Mary Landis, have been homesteading in Skandia for a decade all the while tracking the daily weather.
+Joel will have a unique homemade observation hive for viewing and will discuss bee behavior and the issues they face, such as Collany Collapse Disorder or varroa mites.
+While talking about all the intricacies of raising bee's in the UP, this workshop will also include a demonstrate of how to make beeswax candles and a discussion of other beeswax products.
 Bring all of your bee questions!
-Joel Lantz has been raising bees for more than 30 years.
+Joel Lantz has been raising bees for more than 30 years in Michigan.

 A Multi-Dimensional Overview of the Decolonizing Diet Project.
 On March 25, 2012, twenty-five people began a year-long adventure into the world of Indigenous eating.
 These individuals were selected by the Northern Michigan University Center for Native American Studies as research subjects for the Decolonizing Diet Project (DDP), an exploratory study of the relationships between humans and Indigenous foods of the Great Lakes Region.
 Data from this study provides insight into biological, cultural, and legal/political dimensions of these complex relationships.
 Regularly scheduled health checks, online journaling, video interviews, and photos were drawn on to paint a picture of this collective experience.
 Join us as principal investigator and research subject, Dr. Martin Reinhardt, shares background information and outcomes of this fascinating study.